kangyuuuuf/SummerPlan/LeetCode.md

 ## Two Pointers

+**Two Pointers Technique**	Two pointers is really an easy and effective technique that is typically used for searching pairs in a **sorted** array.

 #### [**125.
 Valid Palindrome**](https://leetcode.com/problems/valid-palindrome/)

 A phrase is a **palindrome** if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.